ksdisch/NFL_Totals-MachineLearningModel/README.md

 ## Technologies Used

 ### Data Cleaning and Analysis
-[An Attempt](https://github.com/ksdisch/nfl-ml/blob/main/Scraping.ipynb) was made to scrape data from Football Outsiders automatically.
+[An Attempt](https://github.com/ksdisch/nfl-ml/blob/main/Scraping.ipynb) was made to scrape data from Football Outsiders automatically using a jupyter notebook and python.
 For now, the individual yearly tables were manually downloaded as csv files.
 The dataset from Kaggle containing the game information and totals did not require any scraping.
 The input data from Kaggle and Football Outsiders were joined and cleaned into cumulative csv's using an [r script](https://github.com/ksdisch/nfl-ml/blob/main/clean_transform_inputdata.R).

 ### Database Storage
 The cumulative dvoa, cumulative pace, and cleaned game data were imported into pgAdmin and joined into one dataset using [postgreSQL](https://github.com/ksdisch/nfl-ml/blob/main/database_schema.sql).
 This dataset could be imported directly into the Machine Learning Model, but another [r script](https://github.com/ksdisch/nfl-ml/blob/main/feature_engineering.R) was used to engineer features.
 This dataset was exported to the Machine Learning Model.